Amazonas-Desenvolvimento/Am.News/README.md

 ## Licença

 Distribuído sob a licença MIT.
-Veja [LICENSE](LICENSE) para mais informações.
+Veja [LICENÇA](LICENÇA) para mais informações.

 ---